andylvua/ext2-4_filesystem_reader/README.md

 The journal is represented by the `Journal` class.
 It provides the interface to read the journal contents and print the journal entries (transactions).

-In this lab work, we do not aim to implement the journal replaying, so the journal is read-only.
+In this project, we do not aim to implement the journal replaying, so the journal is read-only.

 The journal is located in the data blocks of the journal inode.
 The journal inode is determined by the `s_journal_inum` field of the superblock.
 In most cases, it is equal to `8`.